PardhuVuppala/Contact-Page/README.md

+Contact App is APK after installation of the APK, APP will be installed in the name of AwesomeProject in the mobile

 Components Used:
 useState: It's a React hook used to define and manage state variables (searchQuery and filteredData) in functional components.